wazuh/wazuh-dashboard-plugins/docker/README.md

 # Frontend development environment

-Install [Docker Desktop][0] as perits instructions.
+Install [Docker Desktop][0] as per its instructions.
 It works for Linux too.
-This ensures the developmentexperience between Linux, Mac and Windows is as similar as posible.
+This ensures that the development experience between Linux, Mac and Windows is as similar as posible.

 In general the environment consist of: